mindee/devrel/content/writing/documentation.md

 ## Markdown Code Block Syntax Highlight
 Since are using README.io for now, we can only use the [languages supported by them](https://rdmd.readme.io/docs/code-blocks#language-support).

-## Template for integration documentation
+## Template for Integration Documentation

 Below is a guide for creating an integration documentation